This world, when it was created in its very good state, was susceptible to pain, shame and suffering.

 And when He rose from the dead, death itself was defeated.

 What an amazing God.
-And an amazing Deliverer, Jesus.
+And an amazing Deliverer, Jesus Christ.

 The road of deliverance is one that is and was a road of pain, shame and suffering.
 Jesus travelled it.
-And He asks us to as well.
+And He asks us to travel it as well.

 “Take up your cross and follow me.”

-Don’t be surprised that while He is preparing a place for us, including a continual gathering from this world all those He died for, that we will also experience varying degrees of pain, shame, and suffering.
-We are, after all, still in this broken world… and wait… with eager expectation, a new world.
+Don’t be surprised that while He is preparing a place for us, including a continual gathering from this world all those who believe in His death and resurrection, that we will also experience varying degrees of pain, shame, and suffering.
+We are, after all, still in this broken world… and wait… with eager expectation, for a new world.

 Let us then live each day with this hope and endure in His power while He tarries.
 He is coming again!

 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”John 16:33